-Ecotaxonomy database is a platform developed to integrate ecological research and taxonomy, and, more in general, the morphology of organisms.
+Ecotaxonomy is an open cloud platform developed to integrate ecological research with taxonomic knowledge and expertise.

-At present, Ecotaxonomy is linking ecological and taxonomical work within the interdisciplinary research project EFForTS in Indonesia www.uni-goettingen.de with focus on soil and arboreal arthropods.
-For the future, we envisage the database to cover a wide range of organisms and regions.
-Our next steps are to include our projects in Europe and Ecuador.
+At present, Ecotaxonomy is linking ecological and taxonomic work within the interdisciplinary research project EFForTS in Indonesia with focus on soil and arboreal arthropods.
+The platform also used by a number of laboratories around the world and we are welcome to new collaborators.

 Species are the main actors in environmental science and conservation politics.
 The knowledge of species diversity and composition is the foundation for studies on ecosystem functioning, community ecology ect..
 But what makes a species so valuable?
 Apart from the aesthetic aspect, it is the ecosystem role that this species plays.
 On the global scale, only little is known on ecosystem roles of different species.
 This is especially true for tropical regions, where species are numerous and at the same time biological diversity remains undescribed.
 Ecological roles of species to an extent can be inferred from their morphology, allowing to extrapolate existing knowledge to unexplored regions and taxa.
 However, in most groups, the link between morphology and ecological roles is still not described.
 To fill this gap, we are developing a hub where people in different countries can together work on this task.